 - Execution monitoring and taint analysis

-- State machine learning or inference
+- Active state machine learning

 Synopsis: In this course, we learn state-of-the-art techniques for testing the correctness of software.
 The main content of the course will be a lab assignment in which we will apply a modern testing technique to a software component.
 This testing lab can be performed in three flavours: